GreatSealUSA/GreatSealUSA_Art/TwoAndOnlyTw0/Loaded_Thinking.md

 Non-instrumental reason thinking system.

 George Lucas filmed lessons at Skywalker Ranch for the Star Wars audiences / Hollywood film fans in summer of 1986 and summer of 1987.
-This was the peak of George Lucas's society influence, popularituy, and he wanted audiences to understand how the monomyth sausages are made.
-So he filmed and hosted educational series for science fiction audiences.
+This was the peak of George Lucas' society media influence, popularituy, and he used his media platform to teach.
+Lucas wanted audiences to understand how the monomyth sausages are made.
+So he filmed and hosted nonfiction educational series for science fiction audiences.

 Published in 1988 book "Power of Myth", page 37